 Both Renner and Olsen deliver career best performances here (putting their Avengers money where their mouths are), the former finally finding the correct material to match his stoic masculinity, while Olsen comes across like a young Michelle Pfeiffer, while also having a few moments which let her riff on Clarice Starling from The Silence Of The Lambs.
 Sure, Olsen might be a little young for the role, but she delivers enough strength to let you over look that.
 There’s a simplicity to each of the characters, but they never come across as one-note, a testament to the writing and direction.
 Sheridan constructs the film around these well composed characters (it’s always wonderful Graham Greene in a supporting role) alongside a captivating core mystery.
 He punctuates the film with powerful and strong violence, which adds a serious amount of weight to the film at certain points throughout the running time.

 Wind River is a wonderfully but together thriller.
 It’s rich, textured and incredibly well acted.
 On the surface Taylor Sheridan’s film may appear to be generic, but he takes the the genre constructs and adds a lot of meat to the well picked bones to offer-up something special.
-Recommended.
+It can be tough going at times but it’s worth watching.
+Highly recommended.

 You get interviews with Taylor Sheridan, Jeremy Renner and Elizabeth Olsen and a couple of deleted scenes.
 They’re a little slight compared to the richness of the movie.